EliteGreyIT67/Charity_Recon/README.md

 ---

-## How to Use This Guide (By Role)
+## How to Use This Guide & Tool (By Role)
-This guide is designed for everyone in the animal welfare community.
+This guide and the integrated tool are designed for everyone in the animal welfare community.
 Find your role below for tailored advice.

 ---

 ### For Donors & Supporters
 Your goal is to ensure your contributions make a real impact.
-- **Start with the Basics**: Use the [Quick Start Guide](#quick-start-guide-for-donors) to perform an initial check.
+- **Start Research**: Use the "OSINT Tool" tab in the [Charity Recon Tool](./tools/index.html) to perform initial checks (501c3 status, financials, state registration).
-- **Identify Red Flags**: Review the [Spotting Red Flags](#spotting-red-flags-a-deeper-look) section to learn what warrants a closer look.
+- **Identify Red Flags**: Review the [Spotting Red Flags](#spotting-red-flags-a-deeper-look) section to learn what warrants a closer look during your research.
-- **Assess Financial Health**: Use the [Resource Hub](#resource-hub) to find the organization's Form 990.
-Are their program expenses a healthy percentage of their total budget?
+- **Assess Systematically**: Switch to the "Compliance Checklists" tab.
+Use the checklist to systematically evaluate the organization's transparency and practices based on your OSINT findings.
-- **Report Concerns**: If you suspect fraud, use the links in the [Resource Hub](#resource-hub) (e.g., FTC, State Attorney General) to file a report.
+- **Report Concerns**: If you suspect fraud after your investigation, use the links in the [Resource Hub](#resource-hub) (e.g., FTC, State Attorney General) to file a report.

 ---

 ### For Potential Adopters & Foster Parents
 You are entrusting an organization to provide you with a healthy, well-cared-for animal.
+- **Research the Org**: Use the "OSINT Tool" tab to check their registration, look for news reports, and scan reviews.
-- **Evaluate Animal Care Practices**: Pay close attention to the red flags related to [Poor Animal Care](#spotting-red-flags-a-deeper-look) and [Evasive About Animals](#spotting-red-flags-a-deeper-look).
+- **Evaluate Practices**: Switch to the "Compliance Checklists" tab.
+Pay close attention to items related to animal care, sourcing policies, and adoption processes.
+Ask the organization direct questions based on the checklist items.
-- **Ask Questions**: Inquire about their adoption/foster process, return policies, and the specific animal's history.
-A transparent organization will provide clear answers.
 - **Check Local Licenses**: Does your state or county require shelters to be licensed?
-Use the [State-Specific Resources](STATE_RESOURCES.md) to check with your local animal control or department of agriculture.
+Use the links in the [State-Specific Resources](STATE_RESOURCES.md) (or generated by the OSINT tool) to check with your local animal control or department of agriculture.

 ---

 ### For Rescue Founders & Operators
 You are dedicated to running a compliant, ethical, and effective organization.
-- **Understand Your Obligations**: Thoroughly review the [Key Legal & Compliance Requirements](#key-legal--compliance-requirements) section.
+- **Understand Obligations**: Thoroughly review the [Key Legal & Compliance Requirements](#key-legal--compliance-requirements) section.
 This is critical for legal operation.
+- **Self-Assess**: Use the "Compliance Checklists" tab in the [Charity Recon Tool](./tools/index.html) as a self-audit tool.
+Ensure your organization meets transparency and compliance standards.
+Save and update your checklist as policies evolve.
-- **Build Trust Through Transparency**: Use the [Advanced Investigation Tips](#advanced-investigation-tips) as a guide for what the public looks for.
-Proactively publish your Form 990, board of directors, and clear operational policies.
+- **Build Trust**: Use the checklist results to identify areas for improvement in transparency.
+Proactively publish information like your Form 990, board list, and clear operational policies.
 - **Register Correctly**: Ensure you are registered with the IRS, your Secretary of State, and your state's charity office for fundraising.
+Use the OSINT tool's links to quickly access relevant state agency websites.

 [↑ Back To Top](#contents)